ip-repo/python/local-ollama/local-ollama.md

 # Using local ollama with a streamlit ui
-The user can in this app choose from the models installed on his system and define a system message for the model.
+The user can choose from the models installed on his system ollama server and define a system message for the model.

 After clicking on the submit button the chat is ready and the user can start prompting.